ArvinDelavari/RISCV-Core/README.md

 - This RISC-V CPU executes a simple code in C (using iverilog software in Linux) as an example task.
 - You can see RISC-V assembly instructions running on the CPU in VIZ tab in Makerchip IDE after compiling the code.
 - The code is "sum of 1 to n" for n=100.
 It takes 561 clock cycles for 304 instructions, which  gives us a CPI near 1.8 (close to standard RISC processors, nearly 1.4).
+- You can use run.sh to install RISC-V toolchain and GCC compiler.
+You need to install GCC compiler before running this shell-script(32/64bit)